Raghaaavvv/pgymp/README.md

 ---

 ## Aim

 PGymP is a mobile-friendly web application that replaces the manual logbook system with a seamless digital solution.
-Residents can check in and out via QR code, view real-time gym capacity, book equipment in advance, and plan visits around historically busy periods — all from a single platform.
+Residents can check in and out via QR code, view real-time gym capacity, check equipment availability, and submit feedback — all from a single platform.

 ---